The aim is to annually increase productivity by five percent. Cadac Care is making this possible!

 Peter de Moel

 The need for efficient work

-Participation is not obligatory, but no way is anyone on our team going to miss out on a training session.
+Participation is not obligatory, but not a chance anyone on our team is going to miss out on a training session.
 There is so much to learn and it's a good opportunity to share experiences - a spontaneous form of cross-fertilisation.
 Another nice thing is that the same consultant always runs the sessions.
-We already view him as a colleague.
+We already view them as a colleague.
 For specific topics, Cadac Group will send another expert.
-It's working brilliantly.
+It's working brilliantly.''

 Fully outsourcing the administration of the CAD systems to Cadac Group is already being measured as pure profit.
 All the designers can focus fully on their role, a clear outcome of the training.
 Not only this, we can now be sure the systems are up-to-date.
 A further benefit that equates to profit is all the knowledge we are acquiring.
 The Cadac Group consultants bring knowledge and experience they have garnered from other mechanical engineering firms.
-This can only be to our benefit.
+This can only benefit us.''

 Satisfied customers, that's what we are all about

-Gebbe Meffert was delighted to get these comments and compliments.
-“Satisfied customers, that's what we are all about.
-But, clearly we benefit too.
+Gebbe Meffert was delighted to receive these comments and compliments.
+"Satisfied customers, that's what we are all about.
+However, we clearly benefit too.
 We will now apply this approach more widely in the market under the name Cadac Care.